SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-dotnet.md

 # How to authenticate with a sensenet repository from a .Net client
 Unless you are working with publicly available content - like blog posts - it is necessary to make **athenticated** calls to the sensenet repository to access content items.
 In this article you'll see how to achieve that in a .Net application.

-> To learn more about the sensenet authentication flow and components, please visit [this article](/concepts/authentication).
+> To learn more about the sensenet authentication flow and components, please visit [this article](/concepts/basics/06-authentication).
 >
 > If you do not have a repository yet, please head over to [www.sensenet.com](https://www.sensenet.com) to get one.
 >
-> You will need a **secret** (similar to an API key) to complete this article.
-To get the necessary secret for your content repository, please visit [www.sensenet.com](https://www.sensenet.com) and log in to your profile.
+> This workflow requires the client application to have an **authority url**, a **client id** and also a **client secret**.
+To acquire these values, please visit your profile page and select the repository you want to connect to.

 ## Create a new console application
 Create a new .Net Core console application either in command line (`dotnet new`), Visual Studio or VS Code.